 We own and sail a Morgan 41 Out Island sailboat.
 We are both working towards our plans for finishing our refit and sailing away into the South Pacific, where we will sail until we can sail no more.
-Motivations range from a love of sailing, to an understanding that people cannot retire or even live as they once could in our country.
-We searched for several years for alternate ways of living, and found that a sailboat would be the best use of our limited retirement funds.
+Motivations range from a love of sailing to an understanding that people cannot retire or even live as they once could in our country.
+We searched for several years for alternate ways of living and found that a sailboat would be the best use of our limited retirement funds.
+Now that we have found an alternate lifestyle that we can comfortably live, and will have the means to sail without the expense of a land-locked life, we are really excited to get started!

 We’ve been planning our departure for about the past six years.
 There isn’t a day that goes by where we do not talk about our sailboat and our plans, and also lament about the reasons why we, and many others, have chosen an alternate lifestyle in order to be able to retire.